 Similarly to the Guggenheim, all visitors enter the museum on the ground floor.
 They take an elevator to the top of the building, and gradually wind their way down the spiral.
-In an article by FastCompany, the architects say that connectivity was the biggest architectural idea of the project.
+The architects say that connectivity was the biggest architectural idea of the project.

 Their initial idea was to have the spiral at the centre.
 The early design concept evolved after consultation with Paralympians and the spiral moved towards the outer edge of the building.
 This was so the ramps are more gradual and more circulation space was included.
 And it’s not just about wheelchair users.

 The Museum website has a Plan Your Visit page that gives information about accessible media, audio descriptions, wheelchair access, tactile information, open captioning and American Sign Language.
 There are more personalised services available.
 The website has a great video giving an overview of the building design and the museum experience.

 The title of the article in FastCompany is, The U.S. Olympic and Paralympic Museum, celebrates all athletes – and was deigned for all visitors.
 Perhaps we need more public buildings designed on the spiral theme.
 And more public buildings involving users at the design concept stage.

 Many museums and historic buildings were built before anyone thought about accessibility and universal design.
 So, what’s the best way to keep the heritage values?
 A group of researchers decided a universal design approach would work.

 In their paper, the researchers discuss universal design in the context of historic buildings and evaluation checklists.
 Each of the 7 Principles of Universal Design are discussed in the museum context and applied as if they are a checklist.